 It immediately dawned on me that we'd been so rude not to include him in our conversation.
 He’d been with us the entire time and it never occurred to me to ask him a question or at least let him be part of the conversation.
 I felt my face burn a little.
 Often, we forget about the quiet drivers who take us to our destinations.

 “How long have you been in this country?”
 I asked as I searched for his face in the mirror.
-All I could see from my perspective was his thick, curly hair at the back of his head.
+All I could see from my perspective was his thick, curly hair and the back of his head.

-“It was getting too dangerous for me in Afghanistan.
-I was getting threats from people saying ‘I know your name and where you live and I will kill you!’” he continued.
-A deep dark feeling swept through my body.
-Images from the recent articles about the war swam around in my head.
-War is never easy and here is someone with first-hand experience sitting in the car with us, no, driving us to our destination.
-I wondered how he felt talking about it.
-I wondered if we had opened an old wound and rubbed salt in it?
-I hesitated to ask any more questions in my head and through my mouth.
+“It was becoming too dangerous for me in Afghanistan.
+I was getting threats from people saying I know your name and where you live and I will kill you!” he continued.
+A dark feeling swept over my body.
+Images from recent articles about the war floated in my head.
+War is never easy but here was someone with first-hand experience sitting in the car with us.
+I wondered how he felt discussing it.
+I wondered if we opened an old scar and rubbed salt in it?
+I hesitated to ask more questions.

 “Did you bring your family here?”
 Jeremie asked.